JCardoso9/PagerDuty-Operator/README.md

-# Pagerduty-operator
+# Pagerduty-operator (WIP)
-The objective of this operator is to simplify the management of pagerduty oncall by allowing applications to be deployed alongside Pagerduty services and the appropriate escalation policies.
+The objective of this operator is to allow pagerduty services and business services to be created alongside a deployment of an application, automating the setup of on-call.
+This ensures that a pagerduty service is specific to the application it is "monitoring".

 ## To do list

-1. Secret management for PD token
+- Secret management for PD token
-2. Setup adapter pattern to mediate between CRD and PD API
+- Setup adapter pattern to mediate between CRD and PD API ✅
     - EscalationPolicy subroutines ✅
-    - Service subroutines
+    - Service subroutines ✅
-    - Clean up CRD to PD Object adapter
+    - Clean up CRD to PD Object adapter ✅
+- Add business services ✅
+- Establish dependencies between CRDs/Objects
+    - Service - Escalation Policy
+    - Business Service - Service
+- Add testing
-3. Organize utilities
+- Organize utilities
-4. Semantic versioning
+- Semantic versioning for commits
-5. Add testing
-6. Add business services
-7. Create helm chart to release
+- Create helm chart to release
-8. Pipeline?
+- Pipeline?

-## Basic structure
+## Basic structure (Draft overview)

 ![Diagram](./PDoperator.drawio.svg)

-The objective of this operator is to allow pagerduty services and business services to be created alongside a deployment of an application, automating the setup of on-call.
-This ensures that a pagerduty service is specific to the application it is "monitoring".

-To this end, the operator consists on a controller that manages three Kubernetes Custom Resources: EscalationPolicies, PagerDutyServices and BusinessServices.
+The operator consists on a manager that manages three Kubernetes Custom Resources controllers: EscalationPolicies, PagerDutyServices and BusinessServices.

 As seen on the image, PagerDuty Services depend on Escalation Policies and Business Services depend on PagerDuty Services.
 However, any of these objects can be created on their own without referencing anything else.

 In terms of how the controllers for a specific resource are structured you can take a look at the top right corner of the image.
-Each controller has a reconciler which runs the Reconcile() function on a loop whenever there is a Kubernetes event on an observed object.
+Each controller has a reconciler which runs the Reconcile() function whenever there is a Kubernetes event on an observed object.
+The objective of the controller is to make the state of the upstream resource in pagerduty match the desired state defined in the custom resource manifest.

 This reconcile function will run a set of subroutines each time.
-These subroutines are idempotent functions which will perform certain actions depending on whether the event is relevant to them or not.
-As an example, the basic Create subroutine will execute the creation of a Pagerduty object through the API whenever a new custom resource is created.
+These subroutines are idempotent functions that will perform certain actions depending on whether the event is relevant to them or not.
+As an example, the basic Create subroutine will execute the creation of a Pagerduty object through the API whenever a new custom resource is created, and do nothing when other events occur.

 In order to decouple the Custom resources from the pagerduty API objects each controller will have an Adapter.
 This component is responsible for making sure that the information from the Custom resource in Kubernetes can be successfully translated to objects that PagerDuty API understands in order to make the necessary API calls.

-## Description
-// TODO(user): An in-depth paragraph about your project and overview of use
+You can see examples of the resource definitions in [`/config/samples`](/config/samples/)

 ## Getting Started
 You’ll need a Kubernetes cluster to run against.
 You can use [KIND](https://sigs.k8s.io/kind) to get a local cluster for testing, or run against a remote cluster.